Google Cloud DNS

 If you add all the required DNS records correctly, the Status of DNS records will change from Missing to Verified, and the red dots will turn green.

-If you have additional questions, consult the official Google Cloud DNS documentation or contact us at [email protected].
+If you have additional questions, consult the official Google Cloud DNS documentationarrow-up-right or contact us at [email protected]envelope.

 Last updated